io7m-com/idstore/README.md

   using an efficient binary protocol over HTTP.
 * Full Java API for performing user and administrative operations.
 * Strong separation between administrators and users.
-* Fine-grained capability based security model for administrative operations;
+* Fine-grained capability-based security model for administrative operations;
   Safely write external services that can perform administrative operations while maintaining the principle of least privilege.
 * Command-line administrative shell.